Thanvish07/AI-IOT-Lab/joining-us.md

 * A Bachelor's or Master's degree in CS, ECE, or related fields.

 ### 2. PhD & M.Tech Research
 If you are already admitted to IISc (or planning to apply), we welcome you to discuss potential research topics.
-We are looking for students with a strong mathematical background and a passion for systems research.

 ### 3. Postdoctoral Fellows
 We welcome applications from prospective postdoctoral fellows with a strong publication record in CPS, Data Mining, or Energy Analytics.